HomeDNS ToolsNS Lookup (Nameserver Checker)

 Authoritative vs Recursive DNS

-# Get NS set
+# Get NS set for a domain

 dig example.com NS +short